Cray-HPE/docs-csm/operations/network/management_network/dell/ntp.md

 # Network Time Protocol (NTP) Client

-Summary of NTP from [RFC-1305 Network Time Protocol (Version 3)](https://tools.ietf.org/html/rfc1305):
+Summary of NTP from [RFC 1305 Network Time Protocol (Version 3)](https://tools.ietf.org/html/rfc1305):

 > NTP is used to synchronize timekeeping among a set of distributed time servers and clients
 > ...